Archive for Rankings

 Read the rest of this entry »

-End of Season Rankings: Second Base
+End of Season Rankings: Outfield

 The players were ranked based on their 2012 production, using the evaluation system explained and updated on this site some time ago.
 To keep things manageable and avoid skewing the numbers, players were only considered if they amassed 350 plate appearances over the course of the year.
-The replacement level was also adjusted to account for players eligible at multiples positions.
+The replacement level was also adjusted to account for players eligible at multiple positions.
 The valuations are built for $260 budgets and traditional 5×5 roto fantasy leagues.

 One important thing to note is the premium (or lack thereof) placed on the position a player occupies in your lineup.
 For example, while a first baseman may be able to accumulate superior overall numbers, the availability of such production lower in the rankings severely dampers the amount the player was worth.